JemRF/RF-Documentation/pages/sgateway/sgw-setup.md

 If connecting to JemRF Monitoring Services, the **Token** is your unique identifier to map the sensor data to your account.

-{% include note.html content="If you are using MQTT only then you can leave these fields blank."%}
+{% include note.html content="If you are Only using MQTT, and not a monitoring server, it is recommended you leave these fields blank.
+That will increase performance and reduce internal error logs reporting failure to connect to the server." %}

 Measurements are taken in centigrade, but there is the option to send temperature readings in **Fahrenheit** instead.